 Eintragung in das Handelsregister als juristische Person

-Legal entities whose entry in the Commercial Register must be made with regard to the subject matter or the nature and scope of their business operations must be applied for entry by all members of the Management Board.
-You can find more information here.
+Legal entities whose entry in the commercial register is to be made with regard to the object or the type and scope of their business operations must be applied for registration by all members of the Management Board.
+Further information can be found here.

 -